 “I felt like Kent State was best for me.
 Their education is great, and the architecture program is amazing.
 I felt like I could really succeed here,” Koirala said.

-Rylie Lapikas: Rylie Lapikas, a junior nursing major in Kent State University’s Honors College, first learned about Freedom Paws KSU during Blastoff at the start of her freshman year.
+Rylie Lapikas: Rylie Lapikas, a junior nursing major and a member of Kent State University’s Honors College, first learned about Freedom Paws KSU during Blastoff at the start of her freshman year.
 Missing her own dogs at home in Massillon, Ohio, she quickly signed up to become a volunteer.
 Now, Lapikas is not only a second-time Freedom Paws “raiser” (a volunteer training a puppy to eventually become a service dog) but also is vice president of the Kent State chapter.

-Lapikas also is pursuing a minor in human development and family studies and would like to eventually become a pediatric oncology nurse.
-Her interest in healthcare combined with her work training future service dogs has led Lapikas down a truly meaningful path.
+In addition to studying nursing, Lapikas also is pursuing a minor in human development and family studies and would like to eventually become a pediatric oncology nurse.
+Her interest in healthcare combined with her volunteer work training future service dogs has led Lapikas down a truly meaningful path.

 Alex Newnes: An 18-year-old freshman from Willoughby, Ohio, Alex Newnes entered Kent State as an exploratory student, drawn to the university's welcoming atmosphere and dedicated program for undecided majors.
 Coming from a small Catholic school background, Newnes is embracing the transition to a larger, more diverse campus environment.
 As a first-generation college student, she views this journey as an opportunity for personal growth and academic discovery.